mehulrathore07/OlaChurn_analysis/README.md

 • Quarterly Rating : Quarterly rating of the employee: 1,2,3,4,5 (categorical, ordinal - higher is better)

+# Objectives:
+- Identify key factors contributing to driver churn.
+- Build predictive models to forecast churn and classify drivers at risk of leaving.
+- Provide actionable insights to Ola management to improve driver retention strategies.

+# Data Collection:
+The project utilizes a comprehensive dataset obtained from Ola's internal databases, containing historical records of driver activities, trip details, earnings, ratings, and other relevant metrics.
+The dataset covers a significant timeframe to capture trends and patterns in driver behavior.

+# Data Preprocessing:
+Data preprocessing involves cleaning, formatting, and transforming raw data into a suitable format for analysis.
+This step includes handling missing values, outlier detection, feature engineering, and encoding categorical variables.
+Additionally, exploratory data analysis (EDA) techniques are applied to gain initial insights into the data.

+# Feature Selection:
+Feature selection is crucial for identifying the most influential factors affecting driver churn.
+Statistical methods, correlation analysis, and domain knowledge are leveraged to select relevant features that contribute to churn prediction models.

+# Model Building:
+Several machine learning algorithms, such as logistic regression, decision trees, random forests and XGBoost are explored to develop predictive models for driver churn.
+Hyperparameter tuning and cross-validation techniques are applied to optimize model performance and ensure robustness.

+# Evaluation Metrics:
+The performance of churn prediction models is evaluated using various metrics, including accuracy, precision, recall, F1-score, ROC AUC score, and confusion matrix.
+These metrics provide insights into model effectiveness, discrimination ability, and balance between true positives and false positives.

 # Conclusion:
 - After hyperparameter tuning, the RandomForestClassifier shows improved performance across all metrics compared to the DecisionTreeClassifier.
 - It achieves higher accuracy (90.05%) and Cross Validation Score (97.28%), indicating better generalization and robustness.